praveens-git-bit/ignite-23/Exercise2.md

 ### Currently there are two ways to authenticate OneLake.

+	- Credential passthrough
+ 	- Service Principle approach (In this lab, you will use Service Principal approach)

 1. Click on the **Setting Icon** above in the right corner of the page.

    `Note: If you are not seeing settings icon, click on the three dots next to Fabric Trail: 59 days left and in the drop down click on Settings Icon.`